-The Racial Equity in Supportive Housing Workgroup (RESH) is pleased to launch its 24-week certificate and mentoring program, Readying Emerging Leaders in Supportive Housing (RELISH)!
-The program begins on October 7th.
+The Racial Equity in Supportive Housing Workgroup (RESH) launched its inaugural 24-week certificate and mentoring program, Readying Emerging Leaders in Supportive Housing (RELISH)!
+The program launched on October 7th and held its graduation on December 16th.
+See the press release here.

 To apply as a mentor, click here